apostrophecms/docs/docs/reference/api/authentication.md

 }
 ```

-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ### Usage